Written by Sue Samson

 Unfortunately, even though the rain had stopped and skies were clearing, there were anvil and cumulus clouds in the area that could hold an electrical charge.
 This could trigger lightening if a rocket were to pass nearby.
 Thus, the launch was scrubbed — just seconds before blast off.

 The next attempt is Thursday, July 25, at 6:01 pm.
 However, the chance of good weather is the same as it was yesterday.

 Everyone on the Kacena Lab team will be spending their free time today working on perfecting their NO-rain dances.

-Where to watch For coverage of this second launch attempt, scheduled for 6:01 pm Thursday, follow these links:
+For coverage of this second launch attempt, scheduled for 6:01 pm Thursday, follow these links: